supergamer22/Synapse-X-Remake-Semi-Open-Source/README.md

-# Synapse-X-Remake-Semi-Open-Source
-Synapse X Remake, Synapse X Clone with WRDapi
+# Synapse X Remake
+## Put a credits if you gonna copy one of my code
+## Don't be a Skid